na-na-hi/renget/archive/vtailorachecklist.md

 Kara | - | - | -
 Nantako Naru | - | - | -

-## -> Sedai One (Defunct) (X) <-
-!!! info Available Loras without the need of updates and have been tested.
-	Aimi Hada, Anastasia White, Aono Nemo, Lily Endou
-!!! note 100%!
-PERFECT(v)
-	(v) Gen 2 not exactly done, but they barely even got to do anything so its probably not possible to do them.

 ## -> VOICE-ORE <-
 !!! info Available Loras without the need of updates and have been tested.
 	Mikeneko (v1+v3), Amatsuka Uto,